-Indeed, just a year after opening in May 2017, Nicole and Curt have helped 15 dogs and one cat find forever homes, even if certain external factors (like airline restrictions that limit DIB to ship only 2 dogs per flight and an inexplicable hold-up on rabies vaccinations in Brazil) have slowed progress somewhat.
+One year after opening in May 2017, Nicole and Curt have helped 15 dogs and one cat find forever homes, even if certain external factors (like airline restrictions that limit DIB to ship only 2 dogs per flight and an inexplicable hold-up on rabies vaccinations in Brazil) have slowed progress somewhat.
 Limited manpower and financing are also ongoing issues, because Dogs in Brazil USA doesn’t receive external funding like some larger shelters.

 “I thought I worked hard before, but I work harder and longer hours than ever,” Nicole says, admitting that adapting to country life was an adjustment for a city girl who had never operated farm equipment before.

 Of the six dogs currently living at Dogland, only one is currently up for adoption, because Nicole and Curt have also adopted three more Brazilian street dogs, in addition to Nancy and an older American rescue.